clebert/aws-simple/README.md

   -h, --help    Show help                                              [boolean] --config      The path to the config file
                                       [string] [default: "aws-simple.config.js"]
-  --stack-name  Optional overwriting of the stack name declared in the config
+  --stack-name  The stack name to be used instead of the default one declared in
-                file                                                    [string]
+                the config file                                         [string]

 Examples:
   cdk deploy --app 'aws-simple create' --profile clebert